Prospect (SA)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency is 351 trips per day across all routes, which translates to about 43 weekly trips per individual stop.
+According to the 2021 Census, only 11.8% of residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency averages 351 trips per day across all routes, equating to approximately 43 weekly trips per stop.

 Frequently Asked Questions - Transport